-The Republic has agreed that, for a period of 60 days following the date of the offering memorandum it will not, without the prior written consent of Citigroup Global Markets Inc. and J.P.
+The Republic has agreed that, for a period of 60 days following the date of the offering memorandum it will not, without the prior written consent of BofA Securities, Inc. and J.P.
 Morgan Securities LLC offer, sell, contract to sell, pledge or otherwise dispose of or enter into any transaction designed to, or that may reasonably be expected to result in the disposition (whether by actual disposition or effective economic disposition due to cash settlement or otherwise) by the Republic or any other person acting on its behalf, directly or indirectly, or announce the offering, of any external debt securities issued or guaranteed by the Republic (other than the bonds offered hereby).

 The bonds constitute a new class of securities with no established trading market.
-Application has been made to list the bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market of the Luxembourg Stock Exchange.
+Application has been made to list the bonds on the Official List of the Luxembourg Stock Exchange for trading on the Euro MTF Market.
 However, the Republic cannot assure you that the prices at which the bonds will sell in the market after the offering will not be lower than the initial offering price or that an active trading market for the bonds will develop and continue after the offering.
 The initial purchasers have advised us that they currently intend to make a market in the bonds.
 However, the initial purchasers are not obligated to do so and any market-making activities with respect to the bonds may be discontinued at any time without notice.
 In addition, market-making activity may be subject to the limits imposed by applicable securities laws.
 Accordingly, the Republic and the initial purchasers cannot assure you as to the liquidity of, or the trading market for, the bonds.

 In connection with the offering, the initial purchasers may purchase and sell bonds in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the initial purchasers of a greater number of bonds than they are required to purchase in the offering.
 Stabilizing transactions consist of certain bids or purchases made for the purpose of preventing or retarding a decline in the market price of the bonds while the offering is in progress.
+Such transactions may be effected on the Euro MTF Market of the Luxembourg Stock Exchange, in the over-the-counter market or otherwise and if commenced, may begin on or after the date of adequate public disclosure of the final terms of the offer of the bonds and may be ended at any time, but it must not end later than the earlier of 30 days after the issue date and 60 days after the date of allotment of the bonds.

-These activities by the initial purchasers, as well as other purchases by the initial purchasers for their own account, may stabilize, maintain or otherwise affect the market price of the bonds.
+These activities by the initial purchasers, as well as other purchases by the initial purchasers for their own accounts, may stabilize, maintain or otherwise affect the market price of the bonds.
 As a result, the price of the bonds may be higher than the price that otherwise might exist in the open market.
-If these activities are commenced, they may be discontinued by the initial purchasers at any time.
-These transactions may be effected in the over-the-counter market or otherwise.
+If these activities are commenced, they may be discontinued by the initial purchasers at any time without prior notice.